Double Machine Learning based Program Evaluation under Unconfoundedness: Results

 \subsection{Optimal treatment assignment}

 The previous section documented substantial heterogeneities in the program effects.
 To leverage this heterogeneity for better targeting, we apply the DML based optimal policy algorithm of Section \ref{sec:opt-pol}.
 Figure \ref{fig:op1} shows the simplest decision tree with only one split for the five handpicked covariates.
 It would allocate men to vocational training and women to computer courses.
 This split is probably similar to what we would have suggested given the evidence presented in Table \ref{tab:cate-sg}.
 For a tree of depth two, such an eyeballing approach has its limits and the algorithmic approach provides a systematic way to arrive at an estimated optimal decision tree.
-The tree in Figure \ref{fig:op2} splits first on being a foreigner and then along past income.
+The depth two tree in Figure \ref{fig:op2} splits first on past income and then recommends to send low earning men to vocational and low earning women to computer training, while high earners (more than CHF 55k) are recommended to participate in language training.
 In the absence of the possibility to split on gender, the depth one tree in Figure \ref{fig:op3} splits on past income roughly at the same value where the nonparametric GATEs of computer and language training intersect in Figure \ref{fig:cate-vverds}.\footnote{Appendix \ref{sec:app-op} provides the trees of depth three.}

 Panel A of Table \ref{tab:op} summarises the results of the different trees.
 It shows the percentage of individuals that are placed in the different programs.
 Not surprisingly, all individuals are recommended to be placed into one of the three positively evaluated hard skill enhancing programs.